orange-cloudfoundry/gobis-middlewares/README.md

 - [rate limit](#rate-limit)
 - [trace](#trace)

-## Basic2Token

-Give the ability to connect an user over basic auth, retrieve a token from an oauth2 server with user information and forward the request with this token.

-This was made to transparently convert a basic auth authentication to an oauth2 one.

-See godoc for [Basic2TokenOptions](https://godoc.org/github.com/orange-cloudfoundry/gobis-middlewares/basic2token#Basic2TokenOptions) to know more about parameters.

-**Note**:
-- Your oauth2 server must have the `password` grant type such as [UAA](https://github.com/cloudfoundry/uaa) or [Gitlab in oauth2 provider](https://docs.gitlab.com/ce/api/oauth2.html#resource-owner-password-credentials)

 **Pro tip**:

 You can set multiple middleware params programtically by using a dummy structure containing each config you wanna set, example: